The Official Opening of Penistone Market Place

 Market Barn OpeningMarket Barn OpeningMarket Barn OpeningMarket Barn Opening

-On the second row of pictures, we see the eminent figures of Cllr Paul Hand-Davis, Cllr John Wilson and other members of the establishment.
-Cllr Andrew Millner adds to the line-up of the last picture.
-Also watching on were local councillors and former mayors Brenda and Roger Hinchliffe.
-Not shown here were two representatives of Carpenter Oak, Lead Carpenter Mick Danbridge and Adam Milton.
+On the second row of pictures, we see the eminent figures of Cllr Paul Hand-Davis, Cllr John Wilson.
+In the last picture, Cllr Andrew Millner (also a Penistone FM presenter) completes the line-up.
+Watching on were former Penistone mayors: Brenda and Roger Hinchliffe.
+Not shown here were the Lead Carpenter Mick Danbridge and Adam Milton of Carpenter Oak.
+After the ceremony, the councillors, dignitaries and others discreetly retired to a small tent at a safe distance from stallholders and public for refreshments and to dissolve into the shadows.

 Top Home Winston Churchill: 'An appeaser is one who feeds a crocodile, hoping it will eat him last.'